christianrehn/CombineTest/README.md

 Every last shot data is now automatically exported to folder C:/Program Files (x86)/Foresight Sports Experience/System/LastShot.CSV

-The "GCQuad Combine Test" program reads this file and displays some shot data together with the points you get from the shots gained rating and the Trackman score.
+The "Combine Test" program reads this file and displays some shot data together with the points you get from the shots gained rating and the Trackman score.

 If you have a 2 or more monitor setup (beamer + monitor or beamer + laptop display) you can run FSX2020 on the beamer to see the range and the ball flights and run the QCQuadCombineTest on the other monitor to see the ball/club data, shots